Guidance on small grants fund 2025/26

 The project activities proposed for funding must not already be available within local area.

 The funding will be required to be spent within 12 months of the award.
-Successful applicants will be expected to provide an interim report on their project after 6 months and a full report at the end of the project (12 months).
+Successful applicants will be expected to provide an Interim report on their project after 6 months and a Full report at the end of the project (12 months).